-Wiry, dry and poorly looked after facial hair can cause a patchy beard.
+Wiry, dry, and poorly looked after facial hair can cause a patchy beard.
 So, looking after it using the right products and tools can make a big difference to not just the health of the hair, but its overall appearance.
 A good beard oil or beard balm will keep your mane healthy and clean all the way down to the follicles.
 Use an exfoliant to remove dead skin cells and prevent dry skin.
 This will also help if you suffer from itchy beard syndrome while stimulating the skin underneath.
-This promotes blood flow, and in turn hair grow, resulting in a fuller, thicker and healthier beard.
+This promotes blood flow, and in turn, hair growth, resulting in a fuller, thicker, and healthier beard.

 Disguise Blank Patches

 Don’t be afraid to break out the eyebrow pencil to shade in smaller patches.
 Women have been doing this for years to get their brows #onfleek so why shouldn’t the lads borrow a trick or two.
-This a simple and effective way to hide patches which are otherwise unfixable.
+This a simple and effective way to hide patches that are otherwise unfixable.
 But keep in mind, it will only work for smaller areas.
-To keep things looking natural, make sure you choose a brow pencil which matches your beard colour.
-If you’re unsure enlist the help of your partner, sister or female best friend or head to the makeup counter and ask the shop assistant.
+To keep things looking natural, make sure you choose a brow pencil that matches your beard color.
+If you’re unsure enlist the help of your partner, sister, or female best friend or head to the makeup counter and ask the shop assistant.